kdalanon/LLM-AutoHotkey-Assistant/README.md

 ![image](https://github.com/user-attachments/assets/93e3e62a-6fc7-4c0b-8f70-8d4416600ef4)

+Special feature from OpenRouter: Auto Router

+As per their [documentation](https://openrouter.ai/openrouter/auto): Your prompt will be processed by a meta-model and routed to one of dozens of models, optimizing for the best possible output.
+The APIModel is `openrouter/auto`

-**isAutoPaste:** Setting this to `isAutoPaste:true` will paste the response from the LLM directly.
+**isAutoPaste:** Setting this to `isAutoPaste: true` will paste the response from the LLM directly.
 Remove it if you don't need Auto Paste functionality.

-**isCustomPrompt:** Setting this to `isCustomPrompt:true` will allow the prompt to show an input box to write custom messages.
+**isCustomPrompt:** Setting this to `isCustomPrompt: true` will allow the prompt to show an input box to write custom messages.
 Remove it if you don't need Custom Prompt functionality.

 **⚠ Important:** Make sure to add a comma at the end of the line before the Auto Paste or Custom Prompt functionality, like so: